unitedgoose/gplus/README.md

-# Disclaimer - This project ended!
+# Go to [Pineapple](https://github.com/Anpang54/pineapple)!
+It's the same code, but updated.
-Me (Anpang54) and Pique decided to stop making this as a collab, as we couldn't read each other's code.
+This project (G+) probably won't be revived.

-I forked from this as [Pineapple](https://github.com/Anpang54/pineapple), and Pique forked as G#.
-Feel free to fork from Pineapple and make your own changes (they'll be merged and you'll be credited).
-As for Pique's C#, he's probably making it closed-source.
+This was a collab between me (Anpang54) and pique2312, but we couldn't read each other's code.\

-This repo is now a public archive, and the Discord server was already "archived" for a month or so.
-I'm keeping the organization name (`gplus-lang`) just in case anyone tries to steal it.
+I forked from this as [Pineapple](https://github.com/Anpang/pineapple), while Pique's making his own object-oriented language called G#.

 ---